-The clock was ticking on my time along Mexico’s Riviera Maya.
-After my day trip to Cozumel, I headed south to Tulum for a night.
+The clock was ticking on my time along Mexico's Riviera Maya.
+After my day trip to Cozumel, I headed south to Tulum and the Sian Ka'an Biosphere Reserve.

 While it's only an hour south of Playa del Carmen by bus, there was too much to see and do down there for me to squeeze it into a single day.

-Sian Ka’an was to be the last of the 12 UNESCO World Heritage Sites I’d visit during my five-week journey across Mexico.
+Sian Ka'an was the last of the 12 UNESCO World Heritage Sites I'd visit during my five-week journey across Mexico.